USA / Pennsylvania / York County Prison CountyJail.net has 1,335 interviews from ex-inmates. Share your story

-Full interview (by category)Interview with Lola, Eve, Pat, Peter and Trevor
+Full interview (by category)Interview with Lola, Eve, Pat, Peter, Al, Trevor and Camille

 Getting along with other inmates

 JM: Did you find it difficult to get along with other inmates?
 Please give examples to explain why you did or didn't.

 Lola: Some were difficult.
 They were mostly loud and obnoxious, not mean or threatening.

 Eve: Not at all.
 Most of them are okay.
 If you keep to yourself, you'll be fine.
 Don't get caught up in drama, talking about other people, etc. Everyone has a story.
 Most are probation violators for drug charges or couldn't pay fines or it's their first time.